 Daisaku Ikeda: A Biographical Sketch

-Daisaku Ikeda is a Buddhist philosopher, peacebuilder, educator, author and poet.
-He is the third president of the Soka Gakkai lay Buddhist organization and the founding president of the Soka Gakkai International (SGI), which is today one of the world’s largest and most diverse lay Buddhist organizations, promoting a philosophy of character development and social engagement for peace.
+Daisaku Ikeda is a peacebuilder, Buddhist philosopher, educator, author and poet.
+He was president of the Soka Gakkai lay Buddhist organization in Japan from 1960–79 and is the founding president of the Soka Gakkai International (SGI), one of the world’s largest and most diverse community-based Buddhist associations, promoting a philosophy of empowerment and social engagement for peace.

 Ikeda was born in Tokyo, Japan, on January 2, 1928, the fifth of eight children, to a family of seaweed farmers.
-The devastation and senseless horror he witnessed as a teenager during World War II gave birth to a lifelong passion to work for peace, rooting out the fundamental causes of human conflict.
+Growing up during World War II, he endured firsthand the suffering and devastation of war, including the death of his eldest brother who was killed in action in Burma.
+This experience as a teenager gave birth to a lifelong passion to work for peace and root out the fundamental causes of human conflict.

-Ikeda has two sons, Hiromasa and Takahiro, and lives in Tokyo with his wife, Kaneko.
+He has two sons, Hiromasa and Takahiro, and lives with his wife, Kaneko.

 [ The texts in the Profile section were developed by Anthony George, editor for the SGI Quarterly ].